 X key once the tools is running.

 This release updates MESHmachine to properly work with recent Blender builds, which introduced some deep internal changes.

 As a result, Plugs can now be used with Redo Last, there are no longer deformation and rotation issues.

-There is however also a new issue, preventing Array plugs from being normal transfered.
+There is however also a new issue, preventing Array plugs from being normal transferred.
 This should hopefully be solved over the next days without the need for another MESHmachine update.

-Other than that, there have been a number of smaller fixes and tweeks.
+Other than that, there have been a number of smaller fixes and tweaks.

 The multi-region issue affecting modal tools and modal HUDs has been fixed.
 A rare drawing issue for the BooleanCleanup tool has been resoluved as well.

 The stashes HUD in the 3D View can now be scaled using Blender's ui_scale pref, as well as MESHmachine's modal_HUD_scale pref.